-Well, the film was, that was the point.
+Well, that was the point.
 I thought that was great.
-And at the time, I didn’t know how to end the film and I was listening to an album by Magazine, and they have a song called "The Light Pours Out of Me" and I remember thinking ‘Whoooaaa!
-That’s my ending.
-Let me do that literally.'
+And at the time, I didn’t know how to end the film and I was listening to an album by Magazine, and they have a song called "The Light Pours Out of Me" and I remember thinking that’s my ending.
+Let me do that literally.

 And the brains spaghetti?

 Yeah, that’s something you don’t see often, but that’s based on a real hallucination I had one night.
-I was tripping and I was eating cherry-vanilla ice-cream and the little pieces of cherry started pulsating and looking like brains and I remember thinking ‘Wooow!’
-This is very cool.'
-I didn’t want to eat them any more but I thought 'That’s very cool.'
+I was tripping and I was eating cherry-vanilla ice-cream and the little pieces of cherry started pulsating and looking like brains.
+I didn’t want to eat the ice cream any more but I remember thinking it was very cool.

 Jeffrey Franken tries to work out the spec for Elizabeth's new body.